 TL;DR: Don’t be lured by the false promise of 0 false positives.
 If a secret detection tool does not report any false positives, chances are high it is silently skipping real secrets.

-Unfortunately -or maybe fortunately...- we do not live in an ideal world: secret detection tools are not perfect, sometimes they report false positives.
+Unfortunately -or maybe fortunately...- we do not live in an ideal world: secret detection tools are not perfect, and sometimes they report false positives.
 But would it really be better if they did not?

 Definitions, what are false positives and false negatives?